Off the bitten trail to Mardi Himal base camp

 On the way to Mardi Himal base camp

-There are several ways of ending this trek.
-One can combine this trekking with Pun Hill or Annapurna base camp as well.
-We came down to Lwang village in couple of days from High camp.
-Lwang village has community homestay as accommodation that gives you an opportunity to stay with local family and experience their day to day life.
-About 100 farmers are growing organic tea in the area of 50 heaters in the village.
-Local youths organizes Canyoning in the 105 m waterfall near the village.
+There are several ways to end this relatively easy and awe-inspiring short trek in Nepal.
+One can combine this trek with Pun Hill or Annapurna Base Camp as well.
+We came down to Lwang village in a couple of days from the High camp.
+Lwang village has a community tea garden and homestay accommodation, which gives you an opportunity to stay with a local family and experience their day-to-day life.
+About 100 farmers are growing organic tea in an area of 50 hectares in the village.
+Local youths organize Canyoning in the 105 m waterfall near the village.

 Comments